grpc-ecosystem/awesome-grpc/readme.md

 - [OpenCensus for Go gRPC developers](https://medium.com/@orijtech/opencensus-for-go-grpc-developers-7f3ee1ac3d6d) - Tutorial on how to use OpenCensus with gRPC and Go.
 Also available for [Java](https://medium.com/@orijtech/opencensus-for-java-grpc-developers-23c25de0a057) and [Python](https://medium.com/@orijtech/opencensus-for-python-grpc-developers-9e460e054395).
 - [How to develop Go gRPC microservice with HTTP/REST endpoint, middleware, Kubernetes deployment, etc](https://medium.com/@amsokol.com/tutorial-how-to-develop-go-grpc-microservice-with-http-rest-endpoint-middleware-kubernetes-daebb36a97e9) - A series of blog posts for gRPC development using Go.
 [Source code](https://github.com/amsokol/go-grpc-http-rest-microservice-tutorial).
 - [GopherJS Client and gRPC Server](https://jbrandhorst.com/post/gopherjs-client-grpc-server/) - A guide to implementing a GopherJS frontend to a gRPC backend exposed over HTTP via the gRPC-gateway.
 Also available [related gRPC-Web with GopherJS tutorial](https://jbrandhorst.com/post/gopherjs-grpcweb/).
+- [The G-Unit Stack: Go, GraphQL, and gRPC](https://iheanyi.com/journal/2018/05/12/the-g-unit-stack-go-graphql-and-grpc/) - A blog post and tutorial on using Go, GraphQL and gRPC.
+Associated [repo](https://github.com/iheanyi/go-grpc-graphql-simple-example).

 <a name="res-videos"></a>
 ### Videos